OleHolmNielsen/Niflheim_users/docs/Hardware.rst

   Peak speed: 3968 GFLOPS/node, 508 TFLOPS_ in total for all nodes.

-  The RAM memory is 384 GB (9.6 GB/core) 2933 MHz DDR4 dual-rank memory, 49.1 TB in total for all nodes.
+  The RAM memory is 384 GB_ (9.6 GB_/core) 2933 MHz DDR4 dual-rank memory, 49.1 TB_ in total for all nodes.

-  Each server has a 240 GB local SSD hard disk.
+  Each server has a 240 GB_ local SSD hard disk.

   The network interconnect is **100 Gbit/s** Cornelis_Networks_ (previously Intel) OmniPath_.